niksarrow/ns/content/authors/admin/_index.md

 ---
 Welcome 👋 Let's sit for a ☕️ and discuss anything interesting.

-I'm Nikhil Saini, a Lead Engineer in the Language AI Team at <a href="https://research.samsung.com/sri-b">Samsung Research Institute Bangalore</a>.
+I'm Nikhil Saini, a Chief Engineer in the Language AI Team at <a href="https://research.samsung.com/sri-b">Samsung Research Institute Bangalore</a>.

 My research interests include AI/ML 🤖 applied on Natural Language.

 Currently, researching on Generative AI (LLMs) applied to natural language.
-Some of these are around Data generation (using Prompt Engineering), LLM Finetuning (LoRA), Model Compression 🗜 (QLorA, GPTQ ...), Model Selection, Evaluation, Ondevice execution of LLMs (Tflite), and for more let's get in touch 😉
+As of May-26, looking into diffusion models for text and Agentic Engineering.
+For more let's get in touch 😉

 Previously🔙:
+I've worked on Machine Translation, Disfluency Correction, Ondevice LLMs, Quantization, Reinforcement Learning and similar areas around text domain.
 I've worked at <a href="http://www.cfilt.iitb.ac.in/">CFILT</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/csalt/">CSALT</a> lab with <a href="https://www.cse.iitb.ac.in/~pb/">Prof. Pushpak Bhattacharyya</a> and <a href="https://www.cse.iitb.ac.in/~pjyothi/">Prof. Preethi Jyothi</a> on problems involving Speech and NLP during post-graduation 👨‍🎓.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/NikhilCV.pdf" "newtab" >}}resumé{{< /staticref >}}. -->